Earth, Water and Environmental Sciences

 Program

 Theoretical and practical courses are divided into lectures, tutorials and practical work.
-The specificity of this mention is the important part given to practical work in the classroom and in the field (50% of the training on average over the 3 years).
-Specific field trips are dedicated to the acquisition of experimental data in situ, or to field observation.
-Field internships (from 4 to 10 days depending on the semester) are also a strong element of our training.
-They allow a total immersion with application of the knowledge acquired in various disciplines in order to characterize and understand the functioning of a natural object/ a complex geological sector.
+The special feature of this specialization is the high proportion of classroom and field-based practical work (an average of 50% of training over 3 years).
+Specific field trips are dedicated to in situ experimental data acquisition and field observation.
+Field placements (from 4 to 10 days depending on the semester) are also a key feature of our training.
+They enable total immersion and the application of knowledge acquired in various disciplines, with a view to characterizing and understanding the workings of a natural object/complex geological sector.

 Read more